 In this spirit, I may reflect on a passage of scripture or a theological concept.
 I may just offer some form of encouragement.
 I plan to write out my testimony and post it.
 This type of stuff typically does not fall into the category of Christian apologetics.
 Strictly speaking – at least how the term is most often used nowadays – I would agree with that.
 But the point of Christian apologetics is not to win a debate for its own sake.
 There’s people involved.
 People whom the Maximally Great Lord of the Universe cares a great deal about.
 So I shall encourage and edify as well, as best I can.

 Now, a little about the author.
 My name is Aaron.
 My undergrad degree is in Environmental Systems Engineering.
 That is a strange and not-so-common engineering degree.
 It’s basically a Civil Engineering degree, with less focus on structural engineering and more focus on all things water.
 The university I attended felt like being rebels by not having the traditional program, I guess.
 Despite my chosen degree, I found I wasn’t too fond of all things water.
 Fortunately, identical to civil, enviro’s also have a focus on Transportation Engineering, at least at my university.
 I happen to very much enjoy transportation, especially road design and transportation planning.
 Hence, my occasional rant on how great roundabouts are.
 Engineers are famous for being horrendous writers; wordsmiths comparable to a chimpanzee.
 In that spirit, I live by the saying “when in doubt; semicolon.”
 This blog will in no way alleviate the reputation.
 I hope you’ll bear (bare?) with me anyways!
+Now, in case someone wishes to consider my blogs about transportation engineering as engineering advice, I have neither confirmed nor denied any professional engineering designation or career.
+I have confirmed a degree, but that is all.
+Please don’t be stupid and use this blog as an engineering source.

 More personally, I am passionate first and foremost about the King of the Universe, Jesus of Nazareth; the Christ.
-He is my saviour, love, parent, brother, co-heir, shepherd, lord, and more.
+He is my saviour, love, parent, brother, co-heir, shepherd, lord, Lord, LORD, and more.
 He has used and is using Christian apologetics in remarkable ways in my life.
 If someone were to ask me why I’m a Christian and I had one sentence to answer, I’d say because it’s true.
 As I said earlier, I plan to share my testimony of God’s work in my life, which will provide greater details about me and how I have come to believe what I believe and why I believe what I believe.
 That thought is terrifying, as I will be laying myself bare, including some of my many failures, before the cold eyes of the internet.
 But stories are powerful things.
 They will hopefully help and encourage you as you seek, and will give you a better understanding of the broader context of my writing.
 For those reasons, I feel compelled to share, even if it petrifies me.
 On a lighter note, I love my family, friends, the Lord of the Rings, reading, researching, hockey, football, and sports in general.
 Plus I’m Canadian!
 So that’s exciting.

 What’s in a name?
 A great deal, I think.
 Peniel comes from a story about a man named Jacob.
 You can read about his life starting in Genesis 25.
 Jacob was a fairly shady guy.
 His name meant “grasps at the heel”, a Hebrew idiom for deceiving, and he lived up to that calling.
 Putting it bluntly, he was a lying, slimy, manipulative coward.
 Late in his life, he finds himself wrestling with a stranger on the shore of the Jabbok River.
 You can find the story in Genesis 32:24ff.
 The stranger, as Jacob realized, happened to be God.
 Surprisingly, Jacob did quite well, seemingly winning the match!
 I guess he was slimy in more ways than one; although, he did end up with a dislocated hip.
 Afterwards, God blessed Jacob and changed his name to Israel, meaning “he wrestles with God,” changing his identity from a liar forever.
 Israel named the location of his match Peniel, which means “face of God.”
 The nation that would arise from Israel’s descendants certainly did their wrestling as well.
 They constantly struggled with God and His will, falling constantly.
 Not unlike a certain author.